vanaprosto940-sudo/Options-Surface-Cleaner-Interpolator/Options_Surface_Cleaner_Interpolator/README.md

 # Options Volatility Surface Cleaner & Interpolator

-> A quantitative finance tool built by a 10th-grade student to construct arbitrage-free implied volatility surfaces from real market data.
+> A quantitative finance tool built by a 10th-grade student Belous Ivan to construct arbitrage-free implied volatility surfaces from real market data.

 This project fetches live options data, cleans noise and static arbitrage violations, and builds a smooth, interpolatable volatility surface — a core component in derivatives pricing used by hedge funds and investment banks.